List of Major League Baseball retired numbers: Numbers kept out of circulation

-Some teams have not formally retired certain numbers, but nonetheless kept them out of circulation.
+Some teams have not formally retired certain numbers but nonetheless kept them out of circulation.
 For example, the Los Angeles Dodgers' current policy is only to retire the numbers of longtime club members if they are inducted into the Hall of Fame; the lone exception was longtime Dodger player and coach Jim Gilliam, whose #19 was retired when he died of a cerebral hemorrhage during the Dodgers' 1978 postseason run.
 Nevertheless, the Dodgers informally kept Fernando Valenzuela's #34 out of circulation since he last played for the team in 1990.
-In 2023, the Dodgers announced that his number would be officially retired.
+In 2023, the Dodgers retired his number.
+The Dodgers have not issued Don Newcombe's #36 since his death in 2019.
+The Dodgers have also not issued Justin Turner's #10 since his departure following the 2022 season, as well as Clayton Kershaw's #22 after his 2025 retirement.